 We’ve seen many times in the past how difficult it can be to convince the mobile developer community to embrace platforms outside of the Apple and Google realm (see Windows Phone, BlackBerry, Palm and so on), but Fitbit is off to a decent start.

 While the company is starting from scratch, there are a limited but growing number of apps, Many are focused on health and fitness, including some crackers from Fitbit Labs itself.

 While Fitbit’s store is absolutely no match for the App Store and the Google Play Store you can still get some big names and some interesting additions from smaller, indy devs.
 Of course, at its core, this souped-up fitness tracker is still a watch.
 With watches come watch faces and there are plenty to choose from too.

-The apps and watch faces below should also work on the Fitbit Versa when it's released in April, but for now we've only tested everything below on the Fitbit Ionic.
+The apps and watch faces below also work on the Fitbit Versa and Fitbit Versa Lite as well as the Fitbit Ionic, but for now we've only tested everything below on the older Ionic (which is the device the screenshots below come from).
 Does the Fitbit App Gallery have enough for you to overlook the Apple Watch and Android Wear?
 Let’s take a look...

 Fitbit has snared some pretty big names for the App Gallery.
 They’ll allow you to keep up with the news, control your home’s lighting, find a perfect place for a bite to eat and, of course, keep track of your activity.